JamesRobertMatthewsIII/Rosalind/README.md

 # rosalind
 Rosalind programming problems

-Doing some programming problems on http://rosalind.info/
+Doing some programming problems on http://rosalind.info/ to learn python